geniusyield/smart-order-router/README.md

 ## Building and running

+> [!NOTE]
+> The Genius Yield DEX is in the public testnet phase at the moment.
+The smart contracts are not yet deployed to the Cardano Mainnet.
+>
+> Please use the Preprod Testnet, when running Smart Order Router instances for the public testnet (as it is configured in the examples below).

 ### Docker

 A ready-to-run, containerized version of the Smart Order Router is availabe via the [GitHub Container Registry](ghcr.io/geniusyield/smart-order-router:latest).